 - Special Options: ATEX approved intrinsic safety, RS485 output, Programming/Reader software with USB or RS232 converter data cable

-The PD33X high precision differential pressure transducer can measure with an accuracy of ±0.15% full scale over a temperature range of -10 to +80°C with the analogue signal output and ±0.1% with the RS485 digital output signal.
+The PD33X high precision differential pressure transducer measures with an accuracy of ±0.1% full scale over a temperature range of -10 to +80°C.

 The small size and low mass of the PD33X differential pressure sensor compared with more conventional process dp cells allows it to be used in applications where there is limited space and no convenient mounting point.

-The PD33X high accuracy differential pressure transmitter is best suited for medium differential pressure applications for flow or filter condition monitoring from 0.2 Bar up to 50 Bar differential.
+The PD33X high accuracy differential pressure transmitter is best suited for medium differential pressure applications for flow or filter condition monitoring from 0.3 bar up to 50 bar differential.
 The standard maximum static line pressure is 200 Bar but higher static line pressures can be specified up to 600 bar if needed.

 It is important to note that due to the small size construction there is no mechanical stops built into the design to prevent unintentional high overload pressures being applied to one side only.
 If you need high overload protection on one side, the PD39X differential pressure transmitters would be more appropriate.